mmozuras/mmozuras.github.com/post/_posts/2021-04-05-decision-making-and-organizational-structure.md

   </a>
 </div>

+Note that this graph evaluates only the writers.
+Team A has strong cohesion in all three cases.

 As the third example shows, these options can be further augmented to increase or decrease cohesion.
 That's usually done by defining the relationship between team members and their leads.
 If we'd like an even stronger cohesion, the whole team could approve the work in the third example.
 Of course, that would further reduce decision-making speed.

 Organizational structure is the focus of this blog post but is not the end-all-be-all.
 Other tactics could improve cohesion with a minor sacrifice of decision-making speed, like good onboarding and having a writing style guide.
 And again, none of the options are inadequate.
 They purely depend on what's imperative for your company.